Sparksbox

-Cannabis brands occupy a strange position in 2026: legal in 38 states, illegal in AI everywhere.
+Cannabis brands occupy a strange position in 2026: legal in many state markets, but often filtered, hedged, or deprioritized inside mainstream AI discovery systems.

 This creates a marketing paradox that's starting to cripple the industry.